Target365/sdk-for-python/USERGUIDE.md

 ### Create a Strex payment transaction with one-time password
 This example creates a Strex one-time password sent to the end user and get completes the payment by using the one-time password.
+You can use MessagePrefix and MessageSuffix to influence the start and end of the SMS sent by Strex.
 ```Python
 transaction_id = str(uuid.uuid4())